 Gibson was back on the Red Sox roster with the September call-ups.
 By this time, veteran Elston Howard had been acquired from the Yankees and Bob Tillman had been sold to New York.
 For most of the September pennant race, Gibson played sparingly, with Howard and Ryan doing most of the catching.
 In the crucial final weekend series versus the Minnesota Twins, however, Dick Williams looked to the catcher who had helped him win it all the year before in Toronto.
 Gibson started both games, though he was pinch hit for early in each contest.
 The Red Sox won each game, and took the pennant on the final day.
 In his rookie season, Gibson hit .203 in 49 games.

 It appeared that Russ might not be eligible for the World Series, because he had not been on the roster just before the September 1 deadline, but the Cardinals allowed the Sox to add him to replace the injured Bill Landis.
 Against St. Louis, Gibson started Game One and was involved in two crucial plays, both of which he claims involved blown calls by umpires.
 The first call went his way.
-In the fifth inning, he took a Yaz throw and tagged out Julian Javier trying to score from second on a single.
+In the fourth inning, he took a Yaz throw and tagged out Julian Javier trying to score from second on a single.
 Russ claims, and Danny Gostigan photos published in the Globe the next day bear him out, that although he tagged Javier with his glove he had the ball in his other hand.
 The other missed call was much more important to the game's outcome.
 In the seventh inning, Lou Brock attempted a steal of second.
 Gibson made a perfect throw to Rico Petrocelli, beating Brock to the bag -- but the umpire ruled the legendary base stealer safe.
 Brock eventually scored on Roger Maris's grounder.
 It turned out to be the margin of victory in the 2-1 game.
 For the rest of the Series, Williams went with the post-season experienced Howard.
 Gibson's only other Series appearance was in Game Seven as a late-inning defensive replacement.

 Although 1967 will always be remembered as the high point of his Red Sox career, Gibson played two more years with his hometown team.
 In 1968, he and Howard shared the catching duties.
 Mike Ryan had been dealt to the Phillies in the off-season.
 Neither catcher excelled at the plate in this "year of the pitcher."
 Howard in his last year batted .241 with five home runs and 18 RBIs, while Gibson raised his average to .225 with three home runs and 20 RBIs.